goniculat/odin-recipes/README.md

-Recipes page for The Odin Project using HTML and several basic CSS insertions.
+Recipes page for The Odin Project using HTML, basic CSS and flexbox.